 It's one of Singapore's smaller all-through schools, and its student body of 800 allows the school to hold onto the family, village-feel that it has a reputation for.
 Like many smaller schools, you can expect its ethos to foster a family atmosphere, good standards of behaviour, and close links with parents and the community.

-For the start of the 2020-21 academic year, Chatsworth will consolidate its popular Orchard primary campus at Bukit Timah, it will also open a new Chatsworth Early Childhood Centre on site, and moved its Orchard primary school to the campus.
+For the start of the 2020-21 academic year, Chatsworth will consolidate its popular Orchard primary campus at Bukit Timah and it will also open a new Chatsworth Early Childhood Centre on site, and moved its Orchard primary school to the campus.
 This meant that Bukit Timah will become one large, all-through school that children can attend from 18 months through to 18 years.

 Chatsworth had to close its Orchard campus after the government ended its lease; the building was included in a heritage project by the Urban Redevelopment Authority to conserve three buildings on the site of the former Singapore Chinese' Girls School (SCGS) in Emerald Hill.

 The move was not welcomed by all Orchard families, who preferred the homely, traditional feel of being centrally located in the grounds of a former colonial mansion.
 The move to the Bukit Timah campus does offer students more space, modern facilities, proximity to a rainforest, and a through-train education though - and feedback from parents is that the school continues to offer a nurturing, friendly and inclusive community.

 Teaching at the Bukit Timah campus follows the Primary Years Programme (PYP), Middle Years Programme (MYP), and the International Baccalaureate Diploma Programme (IBDP).
 The curriculum includes core subjects, art, music, PE, Mandarin, and French.
 Chatsworth also offers 14 mother tongue languages, including Arabic, French, Hindi, Italian, and Korean.